zowe/docs-site/docs/user-guide/configure-zos-system.md

 # Security customization of your z/OS system

-As a security administrator configure your z/OS system according to the specific features and functionalities you choose to include in your Zowe installation.
+As a security administrator, configure your z/OS system according to the specific features and functionalities you choose to include in your Zowe installation.
 Review the following article for specific configuration steps that apply to these features and fuctionalities.

 :::info Required role: security administrator
 :::